lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     2. Time passes until some interval near deadline or some time passes without updating commitment progress.
     3. Email is sent to Clinician reminding them of the commitment deadline.
-    4. Clinician revisits commitment page and is reminded of their goal.
+    4. Clinician revisits commitment page.
+    5. Clinician is reminded of their commitment and how much time is left.
-  - (paragraph explaining why this is a use case)
+  - Reminders are important in two cases.
+First, the clinician may have forgotten about their commitment.
+Second, the clinician may have made progress on the commitment, but simply not updated it.
+In the first case, reminding helps the clinician accomplish their commitment.
+In the second, it helps get more accurate data for CME providers.
+Automated reminders via email are an easy and relatively nonintrusive way to accomplish this important function.

-- UC9: Administrator moderates the website
+- UC10: Administrator moderates the website
   - BR9
   - Administrators
   - Flow:
     1. User disrupts other clinicians and the community.
+    2. User's comments or commitments are reported.
-    2. Administrator logs in.
+    3. Administrator logs in.
-    2. (optional) Admin may edit offending comments and commitments
+    4. (optional) Admin may edit offending comments and commitments
-    3. (optional) Admin may delete offending comments and commitments
+    5. (optional) Admin may delete offending comments and commitments
-    4. (optional) Admin may ban user for a period of time
+    6. (optional) Admin may ban user for a period of time
-    5. (optional) Admin may ban user permanently
+    7. (optional) Admin may ban user permanently
-  - (paragraph explaining why this is a use case)
+  - While it is unlikely that many clinicians will abuse the platform, the occasional bad actor will occur.
+It is necessary to handle these abuses promptly before they derail the main purposes of the platform - enabling clinicians to meet their commitments and gathering data for CME providers.
+    This will likely occur occasionally and the administrator will be responding to reports.